Table of Contents

 Investors should know any exit fees associated with their investment only if appropriate exit loads are subtracted from the redemption price.
 AMCs commonly impose exit loads to discourage speculative or short-term investors from participating in a scheme.
 The automatic redemption of all units at maturity is not an option with closed-end funds.
 Only a recognized stock exchange allows investors to sell their closed-end plan units to other investors.
 You can withdraw an open-ended investment at any moment.

 Mutual funds are among the most accessible when it comes to liquid assets.
 Offline redemption requires the unit owner to submit a completed Redemption Request form to the authorized officer of the AMC or Registrar.
 Unitholders must include their name, folio number, scheme name, or the number of units they wish to redeem on the application.
 The redemption funds will be deposited into the first designated unit holder’s bank account.
 You may also use the mutual fund’s website to buy and sell mutual funds.
-Your Folio number and PAN number are all you need to connect to the mutual fund website, pick the fund scheme you want to redeem units from and complete your transaction.
+Your Folio number and PAN number are all you need to connect to the mutual fund website, pick the fund scheme from which you want to redeem units and complete your transaction.

 Can you withdraw your mutual funds at any time?